petertadrous/medical-questions-processing/README.md

 ### Topic Modeling

 4. Perform a topic analysis by applying any of the models learned in class:
-   a.
-Try your best to identify the optimal number of topics k contained in your dataset.
+   - Try your best to identify the optimal number of topics k contained in your dataset.
-   b.
-Provide a descriptive label for each topic; e.g. "Side Effects" or "Pneumonia".
+   - Provide a descriptive label for each topic; e.g. "Side Effects" or "Pneumonia".
-   c.
-Report your results
+   - Report your results

 ## Dataset Used